j2sol/zuul/doc/source/triggers.rst

   matched. ``comment: retrigger`` will match when comments containing 'retrigger' somewhere in the comment text are added to a pull request.

+  **label**
+  This is only used for ``pr-label`` events.
+It accepts a list of strings each of which matches the label name in the event literally.
+Prepending a dash to a label name means to match on that label removal.  ``label: recheck`` will match when pull request is labeled with a ``recheck`` label. ``label: '-do not test'`` will match when a label with name ``do not test`` is removed from the pull request.

 GitHub Configuration
 ~~~~~~~~~~~~~~~~~~~~